Painting Brick Surfaces 101: Prep, Paints, and Techniques

 Painting Brick Surfaces FAQs

-- What type of paint should I use on brick?
-For exterior brick, use an acrylic latex or acrylic alkyd paint that is specially formulated for masonry surfaces.
-Interior brick can be painted with latex or alkyd paint.
-Avoid oil-based paints, as they won’t adhere well to brick.
+- What type of paint should I use?
+For exterior brick, use acrylic latex formulated for masonry.
+Interior brick can be painted with latex or alkyd.
+Avoid oil-based paints.

 Final Thoughts